 I know what you’re thinking — deep water whating?
 DWS is a form of rock climbing in which no harnesses, ropes, or anchors are used.
 Instead, it is practiced on sea cliffs backed by deep water, which protects climbers from both intentional jumps and unintentional falls.
 This is a relatively new sport but is already much buzzed about as a must-try on the famed Southeast Asia backpacker circuit.

-And it’s hard to imagine a more idyllic setting for it that Railay.
+And it’s hard to imagine a more idyllic setting for it than Railay.

 Our climbing school, Basecamp Tonsai, advertised full day 5-6 hour DWS trips for 700 baht ($25).
 We met with our group at the shop in the morning, then set off on the boat for a day of adrenaline-shooting fun.
 When we arrived at the first stop the mute guide (who I would later realize spoke no English whatsoever) handed us a laminated photo of the rock wall with MS-paint style drawings of the different climbing routes layered over it.